GenogramAI

 GenogramAI automatically applies the correct symbols when you add family members.
 You don't need to memorize these—just describe your family and the AI handles the rest.

-5 Steps to Create a Genogram
+7 Steps to Make a Genogram

 1